droscy/avantfax/README.md

  * YetOpen S.r.l. [http://www.yetopen.it/](http://www.yetopen.it/)
  * AUnited Co.
 Ltd. [http://aunited.ru/](http://aunited.ru/)

 ### Translations
-If you would like to add support for your language, please go to the transifex [https://www.transifex.com/projects/p/avantfax/](https://www.transifex.com/projects/p/avantfax/).
+If you would like to add support for your language, feel free to add (or improve) files in folder `avantfax/includes/langs/`.